martukas/superpack/README.md

 * make uninstall/remove possible
 * install multiple packages at once, after marking them as targets in UI Here are some features/ideas I would like to implement if I ever get around to it:
-* one package definition can reference multiple alternative managers, so that e.g. one manifest can be kept for all possible systems.
-Not sure this is needed.
 * Function to update/upgrade some or all packages
 * More and better keybindings
+* Unit tests
 * make sure this deploys as proper Python package
+* one package definition can reference multiple alternative managers, so that e.g. one manifest can be kept for all possible systems.
+Not sure this is needed.
 * Handlers for macOS
 * Handlers for other Linux distros
 </details>